Author Guidelines

 The following elements must be provided at the beginning of the manuscript:

-Text length required: Full-length articles should be between 6,000 and 8,000 words, including title, abstract, keywords and references.
+Total word count: Between 6,000 and 8,000 words, including title, abstract, keywords, and references.

-2.2 General formatting guidelines
+2.2 General Formatting Guidelines

 2.2.1 Text format